 A. There are two parts to the STAR program: Basic STAR is available to all New Yorkers with an income of \$500,000 or less, who own and live in their one-, two- or three-family home, condominium, cooperative apartment, mobile home or farm home.
 Basic STAR works by exempting \$30,000 of the full value of a home from school taxes.
+New Yorkers are eligible for this exemption on their primary residence, regardless of age.
 Enhanced STAR is available to senior citizens (age 65 and older) who meet the income requirements.
-For qualifying seniors, Enhanced STAR exempts \$62,200 of the full value of their primary residence.
-For property owned by a husband and wife, or by siblings, only one of them must be at least 65 years of age to qualify for Enhanced STAR.
+For qualifying seniors, Enhanced STAR exempts \$65,500 of the full value of their primary residence.
+For property owned by spouses, or by siblings, only one of them must be at least 65 years of age to qualify for Enhanced STAR.